microsoft/AzureMonitorCommunity/README.md

 # Azure Monitor Community
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 This public repo serves the Azure Monitor community.
-It contains log queries, workbooks and alerts, shared to help Azure Monitor users make the most of it.
+It contains log queries, workbooks, and alerts, shared to help Azure Monitor users make the most of it.

 ## Contents